levigilbert/levigilbert.github.io/posts/sequencePlay.md

 ## Character Creation

-When creating your character give them something they want badly, but are having difficulty getting.
-You can think of this as them chasing or escaping something.
+Give your character something they want badly, but are having difficulty getting.
+They are chasing or escaping something.
 You are giving your character motivation and by making it difficult to achieve you're creating conflict.

-Next give them something they need, but they don't realize they need it.
-This is what gives your character the possibility to grow and creates drama.
+Give your character something they need, but don't realize they need it.
 Your character's arc is the contrast between their want and their need and how the relationship between the two plays out through the game.
 Wants and needs aren't set in stone.
-They can and should change during play.
+They can and should change during play as your character changes.

 Here are some suggestions to help you come up with wants and needs.
 You can also come up with your own lists of verbs, adjectives, and nouns to create a different tone for your game.